jdh-observer/boXXEPfnFTRe/article.md

 ### The Positions
 <!-- #endregion -->

 Starting from the *chushen* positions, players move their game piece from position to position with each further roll of dice according to the instructions printed on the board.
 From each position five to six other positions can be reached, based on the dice values specified above.
-While there are six combinations of dice, some positions specify that when rolling one of the two worst cases, <span style="font-variant: small-caps;">corrupt</span> or <span style="font-variant: small-caps;">weak</span>, the player simply remains at their current position.
+While there are six combinations of dice, some positions specify that when rolling one of the two worst cases, CORRUPT or WEAK, the player simply remains at their current position.
  For an unfamiliar viewer, all positions with their follow-up instructions look similar, but they are not.

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-Firstly, there are the fifteen *chushen* starting positions in department C1 for which special dice values other than the sequence from <span style="font-variant: small-caps;">virtue</span> to <span style="font-variant: small-caps;">corrupt</span> described above apply.
+Firstly, there are the fifteen *chushen* starting positions in department C1 for which special dice values other than the sequence from VIRTUE to CORRUPT described above apply.
 In addition, titles of hereditary nobility (C2) are also reached with the first roll of dice, namely with four equals.
 Table [5](#table-41-*) in section [4](#section-4) lists the *chushen* positions and titles of nobility as they appear on the game chart.
 These starting positions correspond to a real-life concept which is a neglected category in the Western historiography of China where it is generally misunderstood as one of three degrees in the civil service examinations.
 However, out of fifteen *chushen* positions on our game chart, only three are related to the famous civil service examinations.
 This is different from the seventeenth-century boards where the examinations were the dominant path into office.
 We hypothesize that *chushen* not only come in different facets, but also determine the career chances of their holders.
 How *chushen* provenances are related to quantifiable career chances will be the topic of section [4](#section-4) of this paper.

 <!-- #endregion -->